 Certain podiatry experts state that many parents neglect their children’s feet because they simply are not aware of the problems that an ill-fitting pair of shoes can create.
 The research done by Clarks also stated that only 40% of the parents interviewed knew whether their children’s shoes were properly fitted and supportive.

 Money is a major concern for every individual.
-Did you know that two fifths of the parents confessed buying shoes that were too big for their kids so that they would grow into them over time in order to save money?
-Buying bigger shoes doesn’t mean the child is going to wear them longer, TRUST ME!
+Did you know that two-fifths of the parents confessed to buying shoes that were too big for their kids so that they would grow into them over time to save money?
+Buying bigger shoes doesn’t mean that the child will wear them longer, trust me.

-We always want to leave a certain amount of growing room in our children’s shoes.
+It’s always important to provide growing children with a certain amount of growing room in their shoes (3/8 of an inch).
 However, a shoe that is too long will wear differently than a shoe that is properly fitted.
 Shoes that are fitted too long will allow your kids’ feet to move too much inside the shoes, and that constant movement and friction will lead to several foot issues such as blisters, calluses, and corns.

 There are a lot of parents who do travel long distances just to make sure that their children’s shoes are properly fitted.
-You should not let the convenience of a certain store or online retailer prevent you from getting the right shoe size for your child!
-If your child wears a pair of orthotics and you are usure about which shoes will work best, I wrote a post where I describe the best shoes for kids that wear orthotics!
+You should not let the convenience of a certain store or online retailer prevent you from getting the right shoe size for your child.

-Parents, please keep in mind that a kid’s shoe size chart will NEVER replace the Brannock device and the experience that comes with fitting and knowing how shoes run (long, small, wide, narrow).
+Parents, please keep in mind that a kid’s shoe size chart will never replace the Brannock device (standard foot measuring tool), and the experience that comes with fitting and knowing how shoes run (long, short, narrow, wide).

-You can find an everyday pair of good supportive shoes that retails for 42 dollars.
-Assuming that you will be replacing these shoes every 4 months, a total investment of 126 dollars a year is required for caring for your child’s feet!!!
-One pair of supportive shoes is all your child needs, and I have been fitting all sorts of different shoe brands for kids, from the more expensive ones, to the more affordable ones!
-A shoe that costs more doesn’t automatically translate into a better shoe!
+You can find an everyday pair of high-quality made and supportive shoes that retail between 35 to 45 dollars.
+Assuming that you will be replacing these shoes every 4 months, a total investment of 105 to 135 dollars a year is required for caring for your child’s feet.
+One pair of supportive shoes is all your child needs, and I have been fitting all sorts of different shoe brands for kids, from the more expensive ones, to the more affordable ones.

-I am familiar with most of the brands and shoes in the market since I handle approximately 200 hundred fittings/try-ons per week.
-Below you can find a selection of the best fitting shoes for children.
-I describe the least expensive ones that are also made of high quality materials, provide everyday support, and will remain in good shape until your child outgrows them!
+I am familiar with most of the brands and shoes in the market since I handle approximately one hundred fittings/try-ons per week.
+Here you can learn which are the best shoe brands for toddlers and older children.